Menu

 History of Mexico HIST 19

-• Students will be able to identify through analysis the role of institutions (religious, political, economic, social, educational, etc.) in the development of Mexican culture.
+• Students will evaluate the role of institutions (religious, political, economic, social, educational, etc.) in the development of Mexican society and culture.
+[PLO 1,2,3,4]

 History of Modern Art AHIS 6